 Workload SRA - Therapeutic Intervention = 120 min.
-Service Activity Attendance Day - Face-to-Face = 6 Visit - Face-to-Face = 6 (optional) Caseload Active Carryover = 6 (if the first contact in the reporting month) Category of Service Recipient Inpatient
+Service Activity Attendance Day - In-person = 6 Visit - In-person = 6 (optional) Caseload Active Carryover = 6 (if the first contact in the reporting month) Category of Service Recipient Inpatient

-Mr. Smith is admitted to the rehabilitation unit on Monday and you receive a referral for therapeutic recreation services.
+Mr. Smith is admitted to the rehabilitation unit on Monday, and you receive a referral for therapeutic recreation services.
 You schedule an initial assessment on Wednesday morning but in preparation for the assessment you review his chart on Tuesday afternoon for 25 minutes.
 On Wednesday your scheduled assessment takes 45 minutes and another 10 minutes for documentation in the chart.
 How would you record the workload and stats for Mr. Smith?

 Tuesday Wednesday Workload SRA - Assessment = 25 min.
 SRA - Assessment = 55 min.
-Service Activity No Service Activity Statistic Collected Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload New Referral = 1 Caseload Status Statistic already collected for this month
+Service Activity No Service Activity Statistic Collected Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Caseload New Referral = 1 Caseload Status Statistic already collected for this month